romanchaa997/Audityzer/docs/plugin-system-architecture.md

-# Web3FuzzForge Plugin System Architecture
+# Audityzer Plugin System Architecture

 ## Overview

-This document outlines the plugin system architecture for Web3FuzzForge, enabling external developers to create and contribute new test types, wallet integrations, and reporting modules.
+This document outlines the plugin system architecture for Audityzer, enabling external developers to create and contribute new test types, wallet integrations, and reporting modules.
 The plugin system follows a modular design with standardized interfaces to ensure compatibility and extensibility.

 ## Core Design Principles